hyperhq/docs.hyper.sh-hyper/GettingStarted/__index__.md

 - Install `hyper` CLI on your laptop
 - Generate a credential and configure the CLI

 Done!
 Your Hyper_ account is ready to use.
-Next, you can play with the following samples:
+Now you can try to launch a container, or play with these examples:

 - Deploy a Rocket.chat container
 - Deploy a Wordpress container with a PostgreSQL container